 A New Jersey statute allows merchants to demand payment from persons charged with shoplifting.
 That statute is N.J.S.
 2A:61C-1.
 The amount that N.J.S.
 2A:61C-1 says merchants can demand from shoplifters is the value of lost or damaged merchandise plus a “civil penalty” of up to $150.00.
 When the shoplifter fails to comply with this demand, the merchant can sue the shoplifter.
 If the merchant prevails, he can recover, in addition to the amounts just specified, attorney's fees, and court costs.
 Two items of particular importance: First, payment of this amount is in addition to criminal prosecution for the original shoplifting charge.
 Second, the merchant is allowed to pursue this civil remedy regardless of whether the shoplifter was convicted.
 Put differently, even if the shoplifter goes to trial and wins, the New Jersey merchant is still allowed to seek this civil penalty.

 When Accused of Shoplifting in New Jersey: Final Thoughts

 Persons facing shoplifting charges in New Jersey, whether they know it or not, desperately need legal assistance.
 This assistance should be from a New Jersey Lawyer experienced in handling shoplifting matters.
-Allan Marain and Edward J. Byrne are New Jersey shoplifting lawyers.
-They have successfully defended clients charged with shoplifting from places such as supermarkets, department stores, and convenience stores.
+Allan Marain is a New Jersey shoplifting lawyer.
+He has successfully defended clients charged with shoplifting from places such as supermarkets, department stores, and convenience stores.
 Attempting to deal with shoplifting charges without legal assistance will almost always be cause for later regret.